annotation/stam-tools/README.md

 * ``stam view``      - View annotations as queried by outputting to HTML (or ANSI coloured text).

 For many of these, you can set `--verbose` for extra details in the output.

+Alternatively, the functionality provided by the tools is also exposed as a library via a [Rust API](https://docs.rs/stam-tools/).

 ## Installation